-- Rutile rods are the easiest to weld with.
-Their arc starts and restarts easier and is very stable.
+- Rutile makes them the easiest to weld with.
+Their arc starts and restarts without problems.

-- Rutile rods create a bead that is good-looking with a slag covering that is easy to clean.
+- The bead is good-looking with a slag covering that is easy to clean.

-- Rutile produces fewer fumes compared to the other flux types.
+- Rutile generates fewer fumes compared to the other flux types.

-- Every stick welding machine can burn rutile rods if their amperage range allows it.
+- Every stick machine can burn rutile rods.

 - The main disadvantage of rutile rods is that they offer poor puddle visibility.
 In the puddle, the slag and the molten metal don’t distinguish very well from each other.
-So you can’t control the puddle as well as with a basic rod.
+So you can’t control the puddle as well as with the other types.

-- Rutile rods require a somewhat clean joint and cannot tolerate high amounts of dirt.
+- They require a somewhat clean joint and cannot tolerate high amounts of dirt.

 - They also contain a small amount of organic matter.
 This releases hydrogen which makes these rods not suitable for projects with cold cracking risk.

-- Slag inclusions are more often when using rutile rods, especially when welding vertical down.
+- Slag inclusions are more often with these rods, especially when welding vertical down.